bjoerge/staticr/README.md

 ### Command line API

 ```
-Usage: staticr [options] <target dir> <route files ...>
+Usage: staticr [options] <route file(s) ...>

   Options:

+      --out-dir, -o <dir> Build all routes defined in route file(s) and output it to the specified
+                          directory.

       --route, -r <route> Route(s) to include in build.
 If left out, all the
                           defined routes will be included.

+             --stdout, -s Pipe a route to stdout instead of writing to output dir folder.
+                          This option only works for single routes specified with the --route parameter.

+     --require, -m <name> Require the given module

     --exclude, -e <route> Route(s) to exclude from the build.
-If left out, all
+By default, all the
-                        the defined routes will be included.
+                          defined routes will be included.

-           --stdout, -s Pipe a route to stdout instead of writing to a target
-                        folder.
-This option only works for a single route
-                        specified with the --route parameter.
 ```

 ### Example: Development vs. production